aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module4/README.md

 From the AWS management console, select **Services** then **S3.**  In the bucket list, click on the bucket starting with **million-files-nfs**.
 You should see a top-level folder **fs1**, inside of which is a folder **d0001**.
 Inside this folder will be the 20 sub-folders containing the files that were copied, including the manifest.lst file for each sub-folder.
 Verify that the .htaccess and index.html files were _not_ copied.

-To get more information on the results of the task execution, run the following commands, replacing the execution ID with the execution ID at the top of the DataSync console page, and the region for your IN-CLOUD region:

   ![](../images/mod4ds5.png)

+To get more information on the results of the task execution, run the following commands, replacing the **execution ID** with the execution ID at the top of the DataSync console page (as shown above).
+Also, replace the **--region** parameter with your IN-CLOUD region:

 Use the "list-task-executions" command to get the full ARN of the task execution, which is then passed to the "describe-task-executions" command.

     ~$ aws datasync list-task-executions --region us-east-2 | grep exec-087e8a24374165fa2
         "TaskExecutionArn": "arn:aws:datasync:us-east-2:--:task/task-0409cb63be00594d2/execution/exec-087e8a24374165fa2",